gyulanemeth/bluefox.email/for/amazon-ses-users.md

   </h2>
   <div class="d-flex justify-center">
     <div class="text-center mt-4" :style="`width: ${lgAndUp || md ?
 '60%' : '100%'}`">
-      Combine the power of Amazon SES for both transactional and marketing emails, keep your brand consistent, and manage all your communications from one easy-to-use plaftorm.
+      Combine the power of Amazon SES for both transactional and marketing emails, keep your brand consistent, and manage all your communications from one easy-to-use platform.
     </div>
   </div>